ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The AS responds with an Authorization Response to each request, containing claims, as defined in Section 5.8.2 of {{RFC9200}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}} with the following additions:

 * The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this document.
-* The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the Authorization Request.
-In such a case, the second element of each scope entry MUST be present, and specifies the set of interactions that the joining node is authorized for that scope entry, encoded as specified in {{auth-request}}.
+* The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the Client in the Authorization Request.
+In such a case, the second element of each scope entry MUST be present, and specifies the set of interactions that the Client is authorized for that scope entry, encoded as specified in {{auth-request}}.

 Furthermore, the AS MAY use the extended format of scope defined in Section 7 of {{I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{content_format}} of this document (REQ28).